dbennett63/watson-demo/README.md

 # watson-demo

+## Overview
+The demo will consist of a high level review of existing demo applications available on IBM's Watson service site.
+As time permits, we will deep dive into the Personality Service.
+The advanced prerequisites are if you want to follow along, and likely require some familiarity with using a terminal in Windows or Mac.
+I tested this on a Mac, so it may vary slightly if you are using windows.

+If you run into issues getting through either prereq, please reach out to me prior to class.

 ## Prerequisites
 1. Navigate to [Bluemix Watson services catalog](https://console.bluemix.net/developer/watson/services)
    * Sign up if you do not have a Bluemix account